ucfnlp/summ_qa_rewards/README.md

 #### Data Pre-Processing
 We process CNN and Daily Mail separately.
 The following details the data processing pipeline for CNN.

-*NOTE*: Some data processing steps are very memory (RAM) heavy (~50GB).
+*NOTE 1*: Some data processing steps are very memory (RAM) heavy (~50GB).
 It is recommended that for machines with limited hardware capabilities only a small subsection of data be processed.

+*NOTE 2*: We provide the end result of this section as a downloadable [here](HOSTLINK).
 1. Map and pre-process data for Stanford CoreNLP input.
 This separates highlights and articles.
     ```bash
     python constituency_parse.py